Volkskörper: Body national after the First World War

-Body national in National Socialism
+Body national in Nazism

-Under National Socialism, these different lines of development were combined.
+In Nazi Germany, these different lines of development were combined.
 The "people's body" was often synonymous with the "racial" structure of a "people".
 In Mein Kampf, Adolf Hitler used the concept of the body national both in anti-Semitic and in racial hygiene and anti-Marxist contexts as a reference for alleged illness and poisoning.
 The law for the prevention of genetically ill offspring was justified with the "will of the government" to "purify the national body and gradually eradicate the pathological genetic makeup".

-Population scientists like Friedrich Burgdörfer understood the people's bodies during National Socialism explicitly in a völkisch sense, not just as "population":
+Population scientists like Friedrich Burgdörfer understood the people's bodies during Nazism explicitly in a völkisch sense, not just as "population":

 Overall, the concept of the body national became an omnipresent metaphor during the Nazi era to describe the German population as a biological-racial unit that protects against various types of threats, or heals and cleanses those from various diseases, pests and parasites would.
 Thorsten Hallig, Julia Schäfer and Jörg Vögele stated that "the scientific foundations or lines of tradition and the intellectual climate within which the eugenic extermination policy of the National Socialists ... could take place were already in the political debates about the degeneration of the 'People's body' of the Weimar Republic".

 Hans Asperger used the term when deporting unwanted children to the Am Spiegelgrund killing center in Vienna (after the Anschluss):

 The relationship of German population science to the racial foundation of "national body research" under National Socialism is controversial.
 The sociologist Carsten Klingemann, for example, has argued that the population scientists, who are mostly trained in sociological thinking, have always understood the "breakdown of the national body" in terms of social statistics and are less interested in the supposed homogeneity of a race than in what is called the stratification of the population in the sociological sense would.
 The historian Axel Flügel, on the other hand, has criticized such an overly "formal view" that overlooks conceptual breaks in the use of the respective vocabulary.
 Using the example of Gunther Ipsen's "folk history", he points out that this form of population research "has fallen behind the differentiated state of population science that weighs a large number of regional, social and cultural factors".